Music & Theatre (MTF)

 MTF 254 Jazz in Performance (3 credits)

 A study and performance of the repertoire of the contemporary jazz ensemble with emphasis on the history of contemporary "BIG BAND" jazz and the mastery of its performance technique and stylistic interpretation.
 Participation in the fall and spring concert series and several short papers required.
-Participation in the Jazz Band in the fall semester prior to enrollment.
+Participation in three semesters of the one credit MTF 255 Jazz Band course, including the fall semester prior to enrollment, along with approval from the instructor and department chair are required.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 MTF 255 Ensemble Performance (1 credit)